confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

     limit 10;
     ```

-1. Once again, click on Compose New Query in the upper right corner and paste the following query in the editor which will return data for the Top 10 programming languages most commonly found in Stack Overflow posts:
+1. Once again, click on "Compose New Query" in the upper right corner and paste the following query in the editor which will return data for the *Top 10 programming languages most commonly found in Stack Overflow posts*:

     ```sql
     SELECT